carriercomm/go-to/ProjectReport.md

 #Project Summary
 ## Problem Statement
-Different Public Cloud Providers have different and not interoperable format of OS images.
+Different Public Cloud Providers have different and not interoperable configuration and format of Guest OS images.
 This cause a “Vendor Lock-in” effect.

 For example.